MicroEJ/docs/Tutorials/tutorialDebugUIFreeze.rst

 go a step further and check whether the MicroEJ runtime is still scheduling Java threads or not.

+If you use task priorities for the RTOS tasks management, ensure that the priority of the RTOS task is equal or lower than the priority of the MicroEJ runtime task.

+If the RTOS task of the heart beat doesn't run when:

+- the priority is the highest than any other tasks, then the RTOS scheduler is not scheduling anything.
+- the priority is the same as the MicroEJ runtime and other tasks with a higher priority exist, then one or more RTOS tasks are causing starvation by taking all the resources.

 Check Java Scheduler Liveness
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~